 What do the reactionaries want?
-They want to crush the Spanish republic and establish a system in Spain that will suit the interests of the German and Italian and the British and interventionists French bankers; then to turn their attention to France, to strike at the Communist Party through the Radicals, to frighten the petty bourgeois with fairy tales about the Communist Party being a party of war, to put an end to the People's Front, and then throw the Radicals onto the muckheap like a sucked lemon and give the fascist scoundrels a clear thoroughfare to power.
+They want to crush the Spanish Republic and establish a system in Spain that will suit the interests of the German and Italian interventionists and the British and French bankers; then to turn their attention to France, to strike at the Communist Party through the Radicals, to frighten the petty-bourgeois with fairy tales about the Communist Party being a party of war, to put an end to the Popular Front, and then to throw the Radicals on to the muck heap like a sucked lemon and give the fascist scoundrels a clear thoroughfare to power.

-In Great Britain the reactionaries want to establish the Tories firmly in power for many years to come as "saviors of peace," to squash the people's front movement with the help of the Labor leaders, and to demoralize and enfeeble the British working class; in the United States they want to help the Fords, Morgans and Hearsts to smash the democratic movement.
-The reactionaries would like to destroy the labor movement and settle accounts with the country of socialism.
+In Britain the reactionaries want to establish the Tories firmly in power for many years to come as "saviours of peace," to squash the Popular Front movement with the help of the Labour leaders, and to demoralize and enfeeble the British working class; in the United States they want to help the Fords, Morgans and Hearsts to smash the democratic movement.

+The reactionaries would like to destroy the labour movement and settle accounts with the country of socialism.

 What do the working people want?
-They want at all costs to help the Spanish people to establish in their own country a system that suits them, to organize international defense of the Spanish people, and to develop such a movement all over the world as will make the reactionaries think twice before strangling the free Spanish people.
+They want at all costs to help the Spanish people to establish in their own country a system that suits them, to organize international defence of the Spanish people, and to develop such a movement all over the world as will make the reactionaries think twice before strangling the free Spanish people.